top of page

 April 18, 1974.
 Inmate Freed; ‘It’s a Miracle,’ Says Mother.
 Winston-Salem Journal

-JONATHAN CHARLES TREADWAY JR. (AKA TREADAWAY)
+JONATHAN CHARLES TREADWAY (aka TREADAWAY)

-Turco, Frank, August 13, 1978.
-Jonathan Treadaway facing 2nd trial in 1974 sex-slaying of 6-year-ol boy.
-The Arizona Republic
+Turco, Frank, October 10, 1978.
+Treadaway cleared in ’74 death of boy.
+Arizona Republic

 LAWYER JOHNSON